TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Pick the program type that appeals most to you:

-• Direct enrollment, which I chose, allows you to take a wide variety of classes and to live with other students but might mean that you miss out on living with a host family.
+• Direct enrollment, which I chose, allows you to take a wide variety of classes and live with other students, but it might mean that you miss out on living with a host family.

 • Program-specific semesters often cater to the country in which you choose to study.
-You might take a variety of classes related to your country specifically, which can lead to a deeper understanding.
+You might take various classes related to your country, which can lead to a deeper understanding.
 At the same time, the programs you choose may still be specific to your major, such as environmental science or business.

 • Language-intensive programs.
 Such programs usually involve language and culture, so expect to leave your country much more fluent than when you arrived.

 • Multi-country programs.
-Similar to program-specific semesters, these will offer you a variety of courses, but in this case across several different countries.
-While you do experience student life and study in more locations, the program might not be as in-depth.
+Similar to program-specific semesters, these will offer you a variety of courses, but in this case, they will take place in several different countries.
+While you experience student life and study in more locations, the program might not be as in-depth.

 Arabic Language Studies in Dubai

 When I boarded a plane to Dubai, I suddenly started freaking out.
 A 12-hour flight to my layover point of Jeddah, Saudi Arabia, provided me the first opportunity in my busy schedule to reflect.
-I wondered what I had just decided to do and how extreme the commitment.
-I daresay that I had time to realized that I didn’t even know how to say "thank you" in Arabic, let alone how to ask for directions or order food.
-All of a sudden, I was regretting not going to a Spanish speaking country.
+I wondered what I had just decided to do and how extreme the commitment was.
+I daresay that I had time to realize that I didn’t even know how to say "thank you" in Arabic, let alone ask for directions or order food.
+All of a sudden, I regretted not going to a Spanish-speaking country.

-To my complete surprise, it’s almost more useful to speak English in Dubai than it was to speak Arabic.
-Dubai is famous for its large malls and unreal structures — they have the tallest tower, the most expensive hotel, the largest mall, a flower garden in the middle of the desert, and other structures that cost massive amounts of money to build.
-Dubai is about tourism and consumerism; it caters to the rich and the wealthy.
-Much of the grandiose displays of material wealth rides on the backs of poor Indian, Bangladeshi, and Filipino workers who find it more useful to learn English than Levantine Arabic.
+To my complete surprise, it’s almost more helpful to speak English in Dubai than it was to speak in Arabic.
+Dubai is famous for its large malls and unreal structures — they have the tallest tower, the most expensive hotel, the largest mall, a flower garden in the middle of the desert, and other structures that cost massive amounts of money.
+Dubai is about tourism and consumerism; it caters to the wealthy.
+Much of the grandiose displays of material wealth ride on the backs of poor Indian, Bangladeshi, and Filipino workers who find it more beneficial to learn English than Levantine Arabic.

-The author made it to Sheik Zayed Grand Mosque in Abu Dhabi, United Arab Emirates, by taking public transit.
+The author took public transit to Sheik Zayed Grand Mosque in Abu Dhabi, United Arab Emirates.

-I took Arabic 101 in Dubai, studying Foosha, the standard Arabic that’s spoken in academia and law by most educated people across the Middle East/North African region.
-I was one of two study abroad students in that class; the rest were from places other than the Emirates who spoke no Arabic but had been brave enough to enroll nonetheless as full-time students.
-After the first week, I left class eager to try out the new words I had learned.
+I took Arabic 101 in Dubai, studying Foosha, the standard Arabic spoken in academia and law by most educated people across the Middle East/North African region.
+I was one of two study abroad students in that class; the rest were from places other than the Emirates, where they spoke no Arabic but were brave enough to enroll as full-time students.
+After the first week, I left class eager to try the new words I had learned.
 At the local deli, where delicious sandwiches were made, I greeted the shop attendant with a friendly “Marhaba!”
 He responded with a tired “That’ll be thirteen dirhams” in English.

-While I had struggled with Spanish, I expected that learning Arabic would be much easier since I was living in a country where they spoke Arabic.
+While I had struggled with Spanish, I expected learning Arabic would be much easier since I lived in a country where they spoke Arabic.
 I couldn’t have been more wrong.
-My 1000 level Arabic class was a hassle and caused me to spend more time locked up in my room studying than my other four classes combined.
-My Arabic speaking friends weren’t much help — commonly, Arabic people speak in their dialect, whether the Gulf Arabic in Oman and the Emirates; the Levantine Arabic in Lebanon and Syria; Egyptian Arabic; or one of many others.
-I had few opportunities to practice standard Arabic and left the United Arab Emirates quite disappointed in my language skills.
+My 1000-level Arabic class was a hassle and caused me to spend more time locked up in my room studying than my other four classes combined.
+My Arabic-speaking friends weren’t much help — commonly, Arabic people speak in their dialect, whether the Gulf Arabic in Oman and the Emirates, the Levantine Arabic in Lebanon and Syria, Egyptian Arabic, or one of many others.
+I had few opportunities to practice standard Arabic and left the United Arab Emirates, quite disappointed in my language skills.

 Arabic Language Studies in Morocco

-I arrived in Morocco just before New Year’s, ready to take a 3-week intensive class in Darija, Moroccan Arabic, before heading up to the university at which I’d live.
+I arrived in Morocco just before New Year’s, ready to take a 3-week intensive class in Darija, Moroccan Arabic, before heading to the university where I’d live.
 I’d be staying with a host family during this time, and I was more determined than ever to learn the language, which I’d heard was a strange combination of French and Arabic.

 You can learn the language of a country in following ways: